Close

 The inclusion of this book in the Open Carolina collection is made possible by the generous funding of University of South Carolina Libraries

-Romantic letters are central to understanding same-sex romantic relationships from the past, with debates about so-called romantic friendship turning on conflicting interpretations of letters.
-Too often, however, these letters are treated simply as unstudied expressions of heartfelt feeling.
-In Queering Romantic Engagement in the Postal Age: A Rhetorical Education, Pamela VanHaitsma nuances such approaches to reading letters, showing how the genre should be understood instead as a learned form of epistolary rhetoric.
+Romantic letters are central to understanding queer history.
+Debates about letters of "romantic friendship," however, too often reduce them to unstudied expressions of heartfelt feeling.
+In Queering Romantic Engagement in the Postal Age, Pamela VanHaitsma shows how the genre should be understood as a learned form of rhetoric.

 "In this fascinating study of queer rhetorical practices in nineteenth-century romantic letters, VanHaitsma makes a significant contribution by contesting normative views of rhetorical education as preparation for civic engagement.
 She reframes the concept not only in terms of civic but also what she terms "romantic engagement."
 VanHaitsma opens rich potential for future scholarship, including "queer movement toward failure" as cultural critique.""—Suzanne Bordelon, San Diego State University